AbdullahZuhair21/OSCP-Notes/README.md

--     ·mget * (# Download everything from current directory like zip, pdf, doc) send/put (# Send single file or upload shell command) after download files always use exiftool –u -a <filename> (Meta description for users) ·FTP version above 3.0 not exploitable
+-     ·mget * (# Download everything from current directory like zip, pdf, doc) send/put (# Send single file or upload shell command) after download files always use exiftool –u -a <filename> (Meta description for users) good practise if you can switch to binary (ASCII is defual) ·FTP version above 3.0 not exploitable

 Port 22 SSH: